-4.5.1.
-The affirmative action officer/Title IX coordinator will seek to complete the investigation and any resulting disciplinary process
+- 4.5.1.
+The affirmative action officer/Title IX coordinator will seek to complete the investigation and any resulting disciplinary process within 30 calendar days after receipt of the complaint or report.

-- 4.5.2.
+The University will seek to complete any appeal within 30 calendar days after receipt of the appeal. - 4.5.2.
 There may be circumstances that require the extension of time frames for good cause, including extension beyond 45 business days.
 Time frames may be extended to ensure the integrity and completeness of the investigation, comply with a request by external law enforcement, accommodate the availability of witnesses, or accommodate delays by the parties; or for other legitimate reasons, including the complexity of the investigation and the severity and extent of the alleged misconduct.
 The University will notify the parties in writing of any extension of the timeframes for good cause, and the reason for the extension. - 4.5.3.
 Investigations will proceed according to the aforementioned time frames during the summer and at other times when the University is not in session.
 The Title IX coordinator will work with the parties to balance the need for promptness and the preference for in-person meetings regarding the investigation. - 4.5.4.
 Timeframes for all phases of the disciplinary process, including, investigation, any related disciplinary proceedings and any related appeal, apply equally to both complainant and respondent.